Gutza/FacebookGroupMemberGrapher/README.md

 1. Execute the app using the following syntax: `dotnet run --no-build "founder" "file"`, where `founder` is the founder's name, and `file` is the full path and filename of the text file you saved before
 1. If everything works out, you should get the list of members in the console, and a new file with the same path and filename as your text file, but with extension DOT.
 1. Use a graph rendering tool to render your DOT file.

+# How does it handle duplicate names?

+Short answer: as best it can.

+Facebook shows group additions like so:

+Jane Doe
+Added by John Doe yesterday

+Jane Doe is listed with her full details (image, profile link, short info).
+If we parsed the HTML content instead of the plain text representation, we could distinguish between two accounts with the name Jane Doe.
+On the other hand, John Doe is only shown as plain text – even in the HTML source.
+There is nothing distinguishable between two people named John Doe when they *add* people to the group.

+Since there's no way of knowing who added a certain person to the group, that means we don't really care to ever distinguish between duplicate accounts – it doesn't matter that you can distinguish between incoming nodes if you can't distinguish the outgoing nodes on an edge.

+So the solution I implemented was this: all Jane Does are separate nodes, but all outgoing references use the first instance of Jane Doe that was encountered.
+The names in the labels are Jane Doe, Jane Doe@2, Jane Doe@3, etc. The code is not testing if it generates new duplicates by appending these indices because I was lazy.